meetjn/TodoApp/README.md

 ## TODO App

-This project contains a minimal Todo App
+This project contains a implementation of minimal Todo App.
+Tech stack is MERN.

 Key Features include: